 He has taught graduate and undergraduate courses in aircraft and spacecraft dynamics & control at Stanford and San Jose State University.

 Dr. Schroeder is a fellow of the Royal Aeronautical Society as well as a member of the flight simulation group.
 He is also an associate fellow of the American Institute of Aeronautics and Astronautics as well as a member of the modeling and simulation technical committee and the publications committee.
 His awards include the NASA Outstanding Leadership Medal and the U.S. Army Director's Award for Interagency Cooperation.
 He received his Ph.D. in Aeronautics and Astronautics from Stanford University and his B.S. and M.S. in Aeronautics and Astronautics from Purdue University.

-James R. Takats is co-founder and President of OPINICUS Corporation, a Fixed-wing and Rotary-wing FSTD Manufacturer, headquartered in Lutz (Tampa), Florida.
-For 29 years, Mr. Takats has been involved in the design and implementation of innovative hardware and software for dynamic, closed loop control systems for Flight Simulators, where he has worked as an engineer in the areas of Control Loading, Motion Cueing, Fly-By-Wire Flight Controls, Autoflight Guidance Systems, and Advanced Avionics Systems.
+James R. Takats is CEO and President of TRU Simulation + Training, A Textron Company, headquartered in Goose Creak , South Carolina.
+Previously he was co-founder and President of OPINICUS Corporation, a Fixed-wing and Rotary-wing FSTD Manufacturer.
+For 30 years, Mr. Takats has been involved in the design and implementation of innovative hardware and software for dynamic, closed loop control systems for Flight Simulators, where he has worked as an engineer in the areas of Control Loading, Motion Cueing, Fly-By-Wire Flight Controls, Autoflight Guidance Systems, and Advanced Avionics Systems.

 During the past several years, Jim has been involved in various Simulation and Training associations and Working Groups and is a member of the ICFQ (International Committee for FSTD Qualification).